 Jane, is settling in nicely and has fallen in love with all the dogs and horses on the estate.
 At Eton, Tim hates the traditional uniform of top hat and tails, but.. quickly becomes friends with a small boy with the title, Earl of Weeld, who Tim nicknames "Inky," because of the ink he spilled on his collar

-When, Tim goes home for the holidays he invites the girl he meet on the ship to a big party at the Carlton house.
+When, Tim goes home for the holidays he invites the girl he met on the ship to a big party at the Carlton house.
 She flirts with Peter and Tim becomes jealous.
 After Peter tells the girl that she can not ride Bonnie Warrior, the Carltons' prize horse, she tricks Tim into taking her to see the horse.
 Spooked, by the girl's white dress, Bonnie Warrior gallops into a wall, forcing Roger to shoot the fatally injured horse.

 On the night before the big race, Kenvil steals Justin's car to keep a date.
 Seeing someone breaking into the car, Peter hurries outside and watches as the car speeds away.
 After Peter returns inside, Tim spots the handkerchief that he dropped lying on the ground.
 Believing that it was Peter, who stole the car, he hides the evidence.
 When Justin finds Tim wandering the grounds, he thinks that he stole the car and when Tim refuses to defend himself, confines him to his room.

 After, a night of drinking at the Willow Club, Kenvil drives off the road into a ditch.
 Later, when his sister Jane, sees the overturned car, she goes looking for her brother and tries to talk Tim to telling the truth.
 Peter, soon learns that it was not Peter who stole the car.
 Determined, to find the thief, together the boys go back to the Willow Club, to question the bartender.
-Will the barkeep identify the real thief and and prove Tim's innocents?
+Will the barkeep identify the real thief and and prove Tim's innocent?

-This is a entertaining film and Mickey is given excellent support from a wonderful cast of costars.
+This is a very entertaining film and Mickey is given excellent support from a wonderful cast of costars.
 Edmund Gwenn, Ian Hunter, Freddie Bartholomew, Marta Linden, Carlton Juanita Quigley, Dennis Alan Mowbray and Peter Lawford.

 By the age of three was an actor and was reciting and performing.
 By age five he was a popular Warminster celebrity, the "boy wonder elocutionist", reciting poems, prose, and selections from various plays, including Shakespeare.
 Bartholomew did singing and dancing as well.